 Pod descending, terete, 10–18 mm long, with a a short point at apex; sparsely hairy, glabrescent; seeds 4–8; endocarp not spotted.

 Distribution and occurrence: Native of Africa.
-Recorded as naturalised in a few areas of southern Queensland, near Coffs Harbour in northern New South Wales, and in Katherine, Northern Territory.
+Recorded as naturalised in Queensland, northern New South Wales, and in Katherine, Northern Territory.

 Occurs in open, disturbed areas; often as a lawn weed.

 Taxon concept: Wilson & Rowe, Telopea 12 (2) 2008.